c-pouw/physics-based-pedestrian-modeling/README.md

 # Project Overview

 Python package to create physics-based pedestrian models from pedestrian trajectory measurements.
-This package is an implementation of the data-driven generalized pedestrian model as presented in:
+This package is an implementation of the data-driven generalized pedestrian model presented in:

 Pouw, C. A. S., van der Vleuten, G., Corbetta, A., & Toschi, F. (2024).
 Data-driven physics-based modeling of pedestrian dynamics.
 To appear xx.